Arab Academy has an Arabic online course for everyone!

 Our program of study for the elementary school years is based on the International Baccalaureate (IB) Primary Year Program (PYP) guidelines.
 The IB program has gained the respect of schools throughout the world as it provides a flexible framework that allows for a great deal of personalization.
 Every culture can present its language in a form that suits it.
 IB guidelines ensure that the quality of a language program is maintained and guarantees that the children will acquire general knowledge along with analytical skills.

-The rest of this document details the steps that the Arab Academy’s lessons follow in order to remain within the framework of the IB’s PYP program.
+The following steps describe how the Arab Academy’s lessons remain within the framework of the IB’s PYP program.

 Step 1: Research Topic